 "Everybody Wants to Rule the World" by Tears for Fears, Thursday, January 12, 2023

 THERE'S A ROOM A ROOM WHERE THE LIGHT WON'T FIND YOU.
-But today, nuclear war seems more and more likely with Russia's revived interest in getting the ol' gang back together.
-But perhaps this fear of nuclear war comes more provocative world leaders playing to the voyeuristic urges of the public that view news as entertainment.
-Who hasn't written about the antigens in the blood of democracy after shocking election outcomes in the mid '10s?
+But today, nuclear war seems more and more likely with Russia's revived interest in getting the old gang back together.
+But perhaps this fear of nuclear war comes from more provocative world leaders playing to the voyeuristic urges of the public that views news as entertainment.
+Who hasn't written about the antigens in the blood of democracy after shocking election outcomes in the mid-'10s?
 But the heart of "Everybody Wants to Rule the World" is just that everyone thinks that they could do a better job.
 Everybody thinks that they will be the leader who gets a different outcome.
-And today, in America and other countries, elected officials have shed the belief of self-governance by the people.
-Instead there should be a list of rules to micromanage the public.
+And today, in America and other countries, elected officials have shed the belief in self-governance by the people.
+Instead, there should be a list of rules to micromanage the public.
 Maybe you see this at work, too.
 If you have a work ethic and know your job fairly well--fully trained--you can find something to do and maybe do it well.
-A supervisor can share a vision, take feedback from a well-trained constitutes, and hold meetings to discuss the progress of the product.
+A supervisor can share a vision, take feedback from well-trained constituents, and hold meetings to discuss the progress of the product.
 But sometimes, the supervisor has another agenda and would rather tell you exactly what to do, step by step.
 The product you are creating is being dictated to you and you are in no way part of that product, just a machine in its assembly.
 Which situation breeds better workers?
-The supervisor that holds the information uses it as a weapon against the workers.
+The supervisor who holds the information uses it as a weapon against the workers.
 And that's how you get a work environment where you say, "I could do her job, only better!"
 Indeed everybody wants to rule.

 Comments